awslabs/aurora-dsql-python-connector/README.md

 PostgreSQL-compatible applications.
 Aurora DSQL requires IAM-based authentication with time-limited tokens that existing Python libraries do not natively support.

-The idea behind the Aurora DSQL Python Connector is to add an authentication layer on top of the psycopg and psycopg2 client libraries that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing workflows.
+The idea behind the Aurora DSQL Connector for Python is to add an authentication layer on top of the psycopg and psycopg2 client libraries that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing workflows.

 ### Features